The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 4.4 Methodological Caveats

 - ·Access method confound: HuggingFace-accessed models score systematically higher on cultural categories (mean divergence: 0.676) vs. API-accessed models (0.373).
-Quantization, system prompt injection, and serving configuration cannot be ruled out.

 - ·Causal attribution: The study demonstrates correlation; establishing causation requires controlled pre-/post-alignment ablation experiments.